MajorJon/Spotify_Webpage/README.md

 This is a simple Spotify app that displays the currently playing track on the home screen along with the album cover, over a colorful background.
 Built with Node.js, Javascript, HTML & Javascript.
 Uses Express.js, Passport.js, and ejs.

+## 1.1 Update
+Removed all mongoDB functionality (it wasn't necessary for the app to function).
+Everything is now stored in the session.
+Also fixed a bug that made it so the homepage wouldn't display the current track on app reset.
+Now, information is stored in a cookie, allowing for the session to stay active on reset.

 ## Project Status

 This project currently works as intended but I plan to continue developing it with more features, as well as update the